The two main characters are porcupines who break up, get back together, break up again...

 - Mihoshi from Tenchi Muyo! does this, and in later variations she gets all the female characters addicted.

 - In the third book of Temeraire series, Temeraire's group spends an evening as the guests of a bunch of wild dragons.
-Temeraire watches a story being told through a combination of language and dance, and when he tries to translate it for Lawrence it comes off very soap-opera-esque with romantic intrigue, greed, battles, and a whole lot of characters.
-Lawrence doesn't get it.
+Temeraire watches a story being told through a combination of language and dance, and when he tries to translate it for Laurence it comes off very soap-opera-esque with romantic intrigue, greed, battles, and a whole lot of characters.
+Laurence doesn't get it.